learn-with-me/docs-best-practices-templates/src/code-review-template.md

 ## What high level changes did you make to the code to accomplish that goal?

 A bulleted list of changes.
 You can use the commits list that is auto-populated in the description if it is sufficiently thorough and clear.

 ## What other information should the reviewer be aware of when looking at this code?

-Any additional comments / context / explanations / justifications for decisions made.
+Any additional comments/context/explanations/justifications for decisions made.

 ## How did you test?

 This section would include how you tested your code changes.
 And if someone wishes to verify the functionality, what path they could take.

 ## [Optional] Pending